Bryan Ansell

 Bryan Charles Ansell (11 October 1955 – 30 December 2023) was a British role-playing and wargame designer.
 In 1985, he became managing director of Games Workshop, and eventually bought the company from Steve Jackson and Ian Livingstone.
 Ansell moved Games Workshop from London to Nottingham and refocused the company from role-playing games to Warhammer wargame and miniature products, which became very popular.

 Education

 Ansell attended Nottingham Boys High School and People's College.

 Career

 Asgard Miniatures

 Following school, Ansell became a miniature sculptor for Conquest Miniatures.
 In 1976, Ansell, along with Steven Fitzwater and Paul Sulley, founded Asgard Miniatures in Nottingham.
 Originally the company was managed by Sulley, while Ansell and Nick Bibby created the sculpts, Garry Parsons created the moulds, and Jamie Sims cast the miniatures.
-During this time, Ansell also published the fanzine Trollcrusher.
+During this time, Ansell also published the APA/zine Trollcrusher.

 Citadel Miniatures and Games Workshop

 In late 1978, Ansell left Asgard and partnered with Games Workshop to found the company Citadel Miniatures, which would produce and manufacture 25mm historical and fantasy miniatures for games published by Games Workshop.
 Ansell designed Warhammer Fantasy Battle (1983) with Rick Priestley and Richard Halliwell.
 Industry-wide, sales of role-playing games began to falter, and the miniatures and wargames produced by Citadel became the company's most profitable line.
 In 1985, Ansell became the managing director of Games Workshop.
 Ansell then announced he was moving Games Workshop from London to his hometown of Nottingham, where Citadel Miniatures was located.
 Additionally, Ansell wanted to change the focus of Games Workshop's house magazine White Dwarf from role-playing games to promotion of Warhammer products.
 Ian Marsh, who had just become the editor of White Dwarf, disagreed with the proposed changes, refused to move to Nottingham, and resigned as editor of White Dwarf after only four issues.
 In White Dwarf #77, Marsh's last issue, the first letter of each item in the Table of Contents formed an acrostic that read "SOD OFF BRYAN ANSELL".

 Along with Rick Priestley, Alan and Michael Perry, Richard Halliwell, John Blanche, Jervis Johnson, and Alan Merrett, Ansell was responsible for the Warhammer (later Warhammer Fantasy Battle) boom of the mid-to-late 1980s.

 Ansell bought out a majority of Ian Livingstone's and Steve Jackson's shares of the company between 1987 and 1989, refocusing Games Workshop on its most lucrative lines – the Warhammer Fantasy Battle (WFB) and Warhammer 40,000 (WH40k) miniature wargames.
 The company expanded rapidly and in 1991, Ansell sold his shares to Tom Kirby in a management buyout.